arash691/streamx/StreamX-Documentation.md

 3. **Contribute** to the open source project
 4. **Spread awareness** in the Java community

-Together, we can make Java development more expressive, efficient, and enjoyable while maintaining the reliability and performance that makes Java a cornerstone of enterprise software development.
+Together, we can make Java development more expressive, efficient, and enjoyable while maintaining the reliability and performance that make Java a cornerstone of enterprise software development.

----

-**StreamX: Where Java meets the best of functional programming.**

-*© 2024 StreamX Development Team.
-Licensed under MIT License.*

----

 ## Appendix A: Complete API Reference